redhat-cip/python-dciclient/README.md

-  team-list                    List all teams. team-show                    Show a team. team-update                  Update a team. topic-attach-team            Attach a team to a topic. topic-create                 Create a topic. topic-delete                 Delete a topic. topic-list                   List all topics. topic-list-team              List teams attached to a topic. topic-show                   Show a topic. topic-unattach-team          Unattach a team from a topic. user-create                  Create a user. user-delete                  Delete a user. user-list                    List all users.
+  team-list                    List all teams. team-show                    Show a team. team-update                  Update a team. topic-create                 Create a topic. topic-delete                 Delete a topic. topic-list                   List all topics. topic-show                   Show a topic. user-create                  Create a user. user-delete                  Delete a user. user-list                    List all users.